-Configuration of Tunnel Port Group for vDS Example
+Configure Tunnel Port Group for vDS Example

-You can also use the following example to configure the Tunnel port group for the vSS and Nexus 1000V virtual devices.
+You can also use the following example to configure the Tunnel port group for the vSS.
 This procedure shows how to configure for a vDS:

 - Log in to the vSphere Client and add a vSphere Distributed Switch to your Data Center, followed by populating it with Hosts and Network Adapters.
 Refer to the vSphere documentation for details. - 2.
 Select the Networking inventory view. - 3.
 Right-click on the Distributed Switch entry and select New Port Group. - 4.
 Supply the following Properties for the Tunnel Port Group: